biosaxs-dev/molass-develop/chapters/06/testing.md

 More broadly, you can ask `GitHub Copilot`:

 "I use pytest to run all tests, which is great for checking overall software quality.
 But when developing a new feature, I need quick checks for specific parts of the code.
-Any advice on how to do this efficiently?
+Any advice on how to do this efficiently?"

 ### Attribution